-Science with Hazel: Agent Lyra Adventures
+Science With Hazel: Agent Lyra Adventures

 Board for freelance & contract work

-From a series of illustrations for the educational series Science with Hazel
+From a series of illustrations for the Science with Hazel mail-order experiment packs